KyawSawLIN/PTZ-coral/README.md

 tbd.py is to be deleted : nothing special and a.py is for rememberence

+secProj.py, finish.py, dual.py are for controlling two individual servos: one of which serves for pan and other for tilt motion. finish.py is the final version.

 # about hardware requirement
 PTZ in this project is PTS-303Z.
 (12V DC input)